kunsal/taskee/README.md

 # Taskee

-A smart todo list API.
-With this, a user can add list of tasks and mark thm as complete.
+A smart todo list app where a user can add tasks, view and mark them as complete.

-## Documentation

 ## License